mgks/Android-SmartWebView/README.md

 These instructions will help you get your Smart WebView copy up and running on your local machine for development and testing purposes.

 ### Requirement
-The project requires minimum Android API 19+ (4.4 KitKat) SDK to test.
+The project requires minimum Android API 21+ (5.0 Lollipop) SDK to test.
 I use Android Studio (latest release by time last update) for this.

 ### Test Run
 Try cleaning and rebuilding the project in your programming environment, once you are done fixing any error (incase of one), you'll be ready to look into the project.